 With this method, you take two pills 2-24 hours before and after you have sex, followed by two more pills over the next 48 hours.
 It’s best to talk with your GP about the pros and cons of this option.

 Periodic PrEP is when you take a pill a day over a period when you expect your sexual activity to increase.
 Such periods may include during festival season or when a special friend is in town.

 Periodic PrEP is a popular method for people who are worried about side effects.
 It’s also a good option for which to begin taking the medication.

 Again, please speak with your GP about dosages and timings as they relate to your circumstances.

 Are There Any Side Effects of PrEP?

-As with most medications, some side effects come with taking PrEP – though we deem these to be relatively low risk.
+As with most medications, some side effects come with taking PrEP – though I deem these to be relatively low risk.
 The vast majority of people don’t experience any problems whatsoever.
 However, some short-term effects may include:

 - an upset stomach;

 - weight loss;

 In rare cases, if taken over a long period of time, PrEP can decrease kidney function in those who have pre-existing medical conditions.
 To be safe, most GPs recommend PrEP users get regular kidney tests.